 Many things can cause your freezer to develop odors, making your ice cubes taste unpleasant as well as the frozen food stored inside.
-Bacteria are usually to blame, and they can take up residence in your fridge and freezer in a number of places and ways.
-Fortunately, these odors are easy to get rid of and can be prevented by simple maintenance.
+If your new fridge smells like plastic, this is only temporary.
+But bacteria are usually to blame for lingering odors, and these pathogens can take up residence in your fridge and freezer in a number of places and ways.
+Fortunately, freezer smells are easy to get rid of and can be prevented by simple maintenance.

 Cleaning and Odor Absorption